 After Google released the Android Marshmallow source a couple of months ago and the CyanogenMod community has already started the development for their upcoming CM 13 ROMS for several devices.
 They already have some official builds available in their repository and developers have been porting this ROM onto their devices.
 So here is a CyanogenMod 13 or CM 13 for Galaxy S6 that will get your device to the latest Android 6.0 Marshmallow firmware.

-Changes to the system has been made and the CM 13 source has been recompiled for the device.
+Changes to the system have been made and the CM 13 source has been recompiled for the device.
 Moreover, a stable version of arter97 kernel has been used as a base for stability.
 This release comes to us unofficially and hence you may come across some bugs and some of the features are not working at the moment.
 Even though the ROM may not be suitable as a daily driver, it’s a good deal for those who want to try the latest Android software.